Skip to content

 4. The policy and version match the expected guardrail boundary.

-5. Pending escalations and knowledge counts are consistent with the request.
+5. Pending escalations and endpoint knowledge metadata are consistent with the request.

 The Endpoint Self-Healing workspace is the operational record for one endpoint.
 It stays inside the endpoint detail page, so the endpoint header and endpoint tabs remain visible while you move through self-healing history.
 Open it before approving work when the request could change endpoint state, require elevated access, or affect a business-critical user.